telerik/winforms-docs/controls/scheduler/views/common-visual-properties.md

 ---
 title: Common Visual Properties
-page_title: Common visual properties | RadScheduler
+page_title: Common visual properties - Winforms Scheduler Control
 description: There are some properties which can modify the appearance of the appointments in RadScheduler and are common for all views.
 slug: winforms/scheduler/views/common-visual-properties
 tags: common,visual,properties